FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_6_Source_6_6_Source.md

 <code>CMD/CTRL + SHIFT + T</code>

-Check the section about [Speaker Arrangement](Spatialisation_technology_Speaker_Arrangement.md) if you want more detail about the different transforms.
+Please check the section about [Speaker Arrangement](Spatialisation_technology_Speaker_Arrangement.md) if you want more details about the different transforms.
 Sources transformations also include an integration time which allow to create smooth transition between the current and the new sources position.

 ![](include/SpatRevolution_SourceTransform.png)